viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/important-concepts.md

 ## Revisiting Attention Models

-> ✅ **NOTE**
-> - This section assumes you already understand the basics of the attention mechanism.
-If you don't, see [The Attention Guide](https://machinelearningmastery.com/the-attention-mechanism-from-scratch/).
-> - This section assumes you already satisfy all the [Prerequisites](#prerequisites).

 This section will briefly revisit the main concepts behind the attention mechanism and serve as a gateway for you to understand the Transformer model.